On Coffee, Connoisseurship, and Hipster Elitism

 The first step is knowledge.
 More specifically, one should have a deep understanding of one’s own needs.
 To purchase an espresso machine when one doesn’t even know how to appreciate the difference between an espresso and a plain ol’ cup o’ joe is a travesty to the beauty of coffee.
 Without an understanding of the nuances that go into coffee, such an acquisition serves only one purpose: to be shown off as a symbol of prestige and status, to mark oneself as one of the haves and to distance oneself from the have-nots.
 One should evaluate one’s needs: do I really enjoy espresso enough to justify the purchase of an expensive machine?

 Conformity often guides people’s actions.
 Instead of thinking for themselves what really suits their needs, people often conform to what is popular.
 It’s why Moleskine’s are now all the rage.
 Do most really need fancy acid-free paper and oilcloth binding?
 Not really.
-Most people would do just fine with any other brand of hardcover pocket journal, but the Moleskine has become a hip thing to own.
+Most people would do just fine with any other brand of hardcover poc ket journal, but the Moleskine has become a hip thing to own.
 And your average person doesn’t any better but to follow the trend.
 Conformity is the answer to the consumer question of, “What should I waste my hard earned cash on?”

-That’s how Apple makes their money: by creating a very special brand of culture where early adopters make the product hip to own, thereby trickling later generations of the product down to the average consumer.
-The iPhone is a cultural icon: it is a status symbol.
-Or at least it used to be.
 It is true, I am the owner of an iPhone 3GS.
 But I did not purchase it in order to fill some spiritual void or to make a statement.
 I wasn’t looking for some way to make me seem special.
 No, what I was looking for was a way to consolidate my gadgets.
 I came to realize that although I loved the idea of a BlackBerry, what with its heavy emphasis on messaging and connectivity, I didn’t actually have all that many people to message.
 I did, however, listen to music a lot.
 I was already comfortable with the iPhone OS because I had an iPod Touch.
 So the most logical thing to do was to ditch the BlackBerry and combine my cellphone and MP3 player into one device; hence my ownership of an iPhone.
 As you can see, I evaluated my needs and made a decision based on such an evaluation.
 My decision wasn’t based on the status of owning an iPhone.
 Rather, it was based on pragmatism and grounded in reality.

 So when I got into coffee, I could’ve easily just jumped onto the espresso bandwagon, spending up to $1,000 on a quality espresso machine and $800 on an equally impressive grinder.
 But I’m no hipster.
 Instead, I evaluated my needs.
 I concluded that I could benefit from improved coffee.
 I did enjoy coffee and found both instant and percolated variations to be lacking.
 As such, I took the appropriate steps to better the quality of my coffee.

 As I was thinking about coffee, I remembered an episode about coffee on Good Eats that I had seen years ago.
 I recalled that Alton Brown was a proponent of grinding and brewing your own coffee.
 He used a simple blade grinder to grind the beans and proceeded to make his own drip coffee without the need for a machine.
-I followed suit as my kitchen has no space for a coffee machine (that and I don’t drink coffee on a daily basis anyhow).
-The very first beans I started off with were a house blend and a full city roast from Café Excellence.
+I followed suit as my kitchen has no space for a coffee machine (that, and I don’t drink coffee on a daily basis anyhow).
+The very first beans I started off with were a house blend and a full city roast from Cafe Excellence.

 After getting comfortable with making my fresh coffee, I decided that it was time to take it to the next level.
 While the full city roast was satisfying (the house blend had too much acidity for my tastes), I was ready to move on to richer and more sumptuous coffees.
 I knew from experience that I preferred a more viscous drink, something more substantial than I was getting from my drip coffee.
 I wanted my coffee to have a full body, smooth and sweet while remaining dark.
 I decided to explore the multitudes of coffee beans from all over the world that were available to me and ended up getting three different types of beans (from Mexico, Sumatra, and Costa Rica), as well as a Bodum press pot and a refurbished Baratza Maestro Plus conical burr grinder.
 For a little over $200, I upgraded my coffee setup.